-In the Learning Center, we have our Wildlife Room that houses a wide variety of reptiles and amphibians.
-Stop by and visit with our bearded dragons, snakes, turtles, and more.
+In the Learning Center, we have our Wildlife Room which houses a wide variety of reptiles and amphibians.
+Stop by and see our bearded dragon, snakes, turtles, and more.

 These fascinating animals are used in many of our programs and birthday parties.
 Please contact a member of our staff to arrange a memorable program.

 This species of tortoise is native to the Eastern United States ranging from southern Maine to Florida along the East Coast, and west to Michigan, Illinois, eastern Kansas, Oklahoma, and Texas and can live to be over 100 years old.

 Eastern Painted Turtle

 These beautiful turtles are Connecticut's most numerous turtle species and can also be found from coast to coast through the northern United States and southern Canada, south to the Gulf of Mexico from Louisiana to southwestern Alabama.

 A small tortoise species, with a size range of 13–25 cm (5–10 in).
 Females grow slightly larger (15–25 cm [6–10 in]) to accommodate more eggs.
 Males average 13–20 cm (5–8 in).
 They can live more than 40 years, if they are raised on a lean, high-fiber diet, captive-raised animals in low-stress environments they can have a higher life expectancy.

 This North American tortoise is native to the Mississippi River Valley from northern Missouri southward across southeastern Kansas and eastern Oklahoma into south-central Texas, and southeastward across western Tennessee and Georgia to the coastal lowlands.

 One of our favorite animal residents is Callie.

 These friendly lizards are native to the subtropical woodlands, scrublands, savannas, shore areas, and into the great interior deserts of Australia.